patmood/pocketbase-typegen/README.md

 `npx pocketbase-typegen --db ./pb_data/data.db --out pocketbase-types.ts`

-This will produce types for all your pocketbase collections to use in your frontend typescript codebase.
+This will produce types for all your PocketBase collections to use in your frontend typescript codebase.

 ## Usage